-Barry began his clinical journey by joining the Royal Army Medical Corp at the age of 16, in which he served for 8 years.
+Barry began his clinical journey by joining the Royal Army Medical Corps at the age of 16, in which he served for 8 years.

-The three year study, as a mature student saw him graduate in June of 2001 with a BSc degree in physiotherapy.
-As well as the usual mix of core placements (outpatients, respiratory, neurology and orthopaedics), he was also lucky enough to experience a placement in amputee rehab, community and care of the elderly.
+The three years of study, as a mature student saw him graduate in June of 2001 with a BSc Degree in Physiotherapy.
+As well as the usual mix of core placements (outpatients, respiratory, neurology and orthopaedics), he was also lucky enough to experience a placement in amputee rehab, community care and care of the elderly.

-Starting work in a rotational position at Warwick hospital, Barry gained experience in all core areas including intensive care, cardiac rehab, back pain management teams and neurological rehabilitation.
-He was lucky enough to also be offered time at Selly-Oak hospital (amputee rehab) in Birmingham as well as well as direct teaching time with specialists consultants (including joint sessions with medical students).
+Starting work in a rotational position at Warwick Hospital, Barry gained experience in all core areas including intensive care, cardiac rehab, back pain management teams and neurological rehabilitation.
+He was lucky enough to also be offered time at Selly Oak Hospital in Birmingham (amputee rehab) as well as direct teaching time with specialists and consultants (including joint sessions with medical students).